Jarne Steuckers

-Jarne Steuckers (born 4 February 2002) is a Belgian professional footballer who plays as a midfielder for Belgian Pro League club Genk.
+Jarne Steuckers (born 4 February 2002) is a Belgian professional footballer who plays as a midfielder for club VfL Bochum on loan from Genk.

 Club career

 Sint-Truiden

 Steuckers was born and raised in Sint-Truiden, Limburg.
 He started his youth training at Sint-Truidense VV, the professional football club from his hometown.
 In 2012, he moved to the youth team of Genk, but returned to Sint-Truiden four years later, where he signed his first professional contract in May 2020.

 After impressing with the under-23s, coach Peter Maes promoted Steuckers to the first-team squad in January 2021.
 On 17 January 2021, he made his official debut in the Belgian Pro League in the home game against Oud-Heverlee Leuven.
 In the 72nd minute, Steuckers replaced Yuma Suzuki as Sint-Truiden were up 3–1 which was also the final result in the match.
 Later that season, he was given more playing opportunities by Maes.
 On 3 February 2021, for example, he made his first ever start in a Belgian Cup match against Lokeren-Temse.
 On the penultimate matchday of the regular season, Steuckers, who had been sidelined with a COVID-19 infection a month earlier, was given his first starting berth in the Belgian Pro League against his former youth club Genk.

 Steuckers put in strong performances during the 2021–22 pre-season under new coach Bernd Hollerbach, but a foot injury threw a spanner in the works.
 In late November 2021 he made his comeback in a friendly.
 Under Hollerbach, he struggled to return to first-team action and he made no appearances the remainder of the season.